mmaysami/RoboData/docs/README.md

 X = pd.DataFrame({'v1': ['c', 'b', 'a'], 'v2': [2, 6, 4]})
 y = np.array([0, 0, 1])
 ```
+The package is organized in following folders:
+ - `src`: Main class codes and utilities
+ - `test`: Test cases for unittest
+ - `docs`: Documentation and questions
+ - `data`: Test data and exploratory data analysis

+ There are two more classes developed beside the main classifier classes as below
+ which are hosted under *robo_prep* file.
+ - `RoboImputer`: Filling up the missing values
+ - `RoboFeaturizer`: generalized pre-processing of input data for classifier class

 ## Imputer
-The class *RoboImputer* performs filling up the missing values with the lows the simple imputing rules below.
+The class *RoboImputer* performs filling up the missing values with the laws the simple imputing rules below.
 This class is used in pro-processing of data thorough the *RoboFeaturizer* class.
  - Column dtype    :   Imputing Value
  - object/category :   most frequent value in the column